t638403/giantleap/README.md

 1: synthv1 129:0
 ```

+synthv1 has a MIDI in indicator, in the bottem left corner, which flashes when it receives midi input.
+When it flashes
+but you do not hear anything you're on the right track at least.
+Just find out how to connect it to your sound device
+or turn on the volume.

 ### 4. Create an instrument
 An instrument adds two keys to the message, device and midi channel.
 ```